 When choosing names, keep in mind that code will be reused and combined in ways that the original developers never imagined.

-Do not differentiate names through only a mixture of case or the presence/absence of an underscore character.
+Do not differentiate names through only a mixture of case or the presence/absence of an underscore character. (this is in Part 1?)

 Do not choose names that conflict with (unreserved) keywords or language-defined library names for the language being used, as follows:

-Names that begin with double underscore;
+Names that begin with two or more underscore;

 Names that begin with a single underscore followed by an uppercase letter;